umrover/mrover-workspace/jetson/science_bridge/README.md

 - [ ] Fix bug where the mosfet handler is a 13 byte buffer but if it's a double digit device it will send 14 bytes
 - [ ] Revert mosfet struct back to what is in the ICD once this ^ bug has been fixed
 - [ ] Pass the linter
-- [ ] Receive handler for hbridge errors
+- [ ] Receive handler for hbridge errors - WIP